Central Dalmatia

 • ACI Marina Palmižana.
 Open from April to the end of October.
 Accommodates boats and yachts up to 30 meters long.
 Amenities include Wi-Fi, a restaurant, electricity, water, a bar, a market, and an ATM.

-The Central Dalmatia island of Bisevo is located near the island of Vis.
+Bisevo Island | A Tiny Adriatic Gem The Central Dalmatia Island of Bisevo is a tiny gem in the Adriatic Sea, just off the coast of Vis Island.
+However, the island packs a mighty punch when it comes to beauty and charm.
 A total of 11 people live there permanently.
 On Bisevo, you will find gorgeous beaches, hiking trails, and solitude.
 It is a genuine untouched gem of nature.
 During the summer, it is famous due to the Modra Spilja (Blue Cave).
-It is called Blue Cave because when the sunlight enters the main cavern, it is bathed in a beautiful fluorescent blue light.
-Blue Cave on Bisevo Bisevo | Things to see and do Drop anchor in a sheltered bay.
-Porat is among the most popular, and it has a pebble beach and a few informal summer eateries.
-Join an organized tour of the Blue Cave.
-Small tender boats take visitors into the Blue Cave, passing through a narrow tunnel to enter the main chamber.
-The best time to visit is around midday when the sun is at...
+It has the name Blue Cave because when the sunlight enters the main cavern, it glows with a beautiful fluorescent blue light.
+Blue Cave on Bisevo Things to see and do on Bisevo Island Although Bisevo is a tiny island it offers plenty to see and do such as: Explore the Island's Caves Bisevo's nickname, "Island of Caves," is no exaggeration.
+With 26 caves dotting its shores, it's...

 More…

-Brac is a popular port of call for yachts sailing the Adriatic.
+Brac | Relaxing Central Dalmatia Port Brac is a popular port of call for yachts sailing the Adriatic.
 The island is the largest in Central Dalmatia and the third in the Adriatic Sea.
 Brac is well known for its impressive Zlatni Rat Beach, in Bol, on the south coast.
 Zlatni Rat is a fine pebble spit jutting out into the sea, perpendicular to the coast.
 The stone quarries on the island have supplied stone for buildings far and wide since Roman times.
 Zlatni Rat Beach in Bol on Brac Brac offers rugged landscapes with rough pastures, pinewoods, vineyards, olive groves, and a deep blue sea.
 The local specialty is Brac lamb.
-Brac | Things to see and do Bol.
+Towns to Visit on Brac Bol.
 This former fishing village is now the main tourist resort on the island.
-You will find the lovely Zlatni Rat beach and excellent water sports facilities.
 Art lovers should spend an afternoon at the Deškovic Gallery.
-Zlatni...
+Zlatni Rat beach is one of Croatia's Instagrammable Places.
+Pucisca....

 More…